dswann101164/azure-noob-blog/posts/2025-11-09-buzzwords-meetings-confusion.md

 ### 4. Microsoft Assumes Perfect Conditions

 **Every CAF document assumes:**
-- ✅ Greenfield deployment
+- âœ… Greenfield deployment
-- ✅ Unlimited budget
+- âœ… Unlimited budget
-- ✅ No legacy constraints
+- âœ… No legacy constraints
-- ✅ Perfect team adoption
+- âœ… Perfect team adoption
-- ✅ No organizational politics
+- âœ… No organizational politics
-- ✅ Single decision-maker
+- âœ… Single decision-maker

 **Your actual environment:**
-- ❌ 10+ years of technical debt
+- âŒ 10+ years of technical debt
-- ❌ "Do more with less" mandate
+- âŒ "Do more with less" mandate
-- ❌ Applications that can't be touched
+- âŒ Applications that can't be touched
-- ❌ 40% adoption if you're lucky
+- âŒ 40% adoption if you're lucky
-- ❌ Byzantine approval processes
+- âŒ Byzantine approval processes
-- ❌ Decisions by committee
+- âŒ Decisions by committee

 **Microsoft's guidance is technically correct but environmentally naive.**